Volothamp Geddarm: Reception

+Chroniclers of D&D Michael Witwer and Kyle Newman considered "the great Volo Geddarm" as "one of D&D's most famous" and "most beloved" characters.
 Trenton Webb, writing for the British magazine Arcane, thought of Volo as "a sort of magically empowered Magenta DeVine".

 Paul Pettengale, also writing for Arcane, described him as "a famous AD&D adventurer who, in an effort to help adventurers in Faerûn, has written a number of guides to regions within the Realms.
 He's one of those characters that everyone's heard about, and one that just about every Dungeon Master must have been tempted to introduce to their campaign at some point or another."
+Claudio Chianese from Giochi Per Il Mio Computer magazine described the character as "the most multifaceted and entertaining figure of the Forgotten Realms.
+Explorer of lost lands, writer [...], womanizer and unrepentant trouble seeker".
+The reviewer saw his function for the role-playing game in contrasting his less-than-reliable view "with that of the serious wizard Elminster" and to "add a touch of comedy".

-Cameron Kunzelman for Paste wrote "imagine that Ken Jennings was a drunk, really cared about being able to name all the animals of the zoo, and was the sole grantor of Michelin stars across the world.
-That's Volo. [...]
-As a character, Volo is brilliant because he is a device through which the designers of the Forgotten Realms can give Dungeon Masters a set of bounds.[...]
+Cameron Kunzelman of Paste described Volo as a "drunk" Ken Jennings who "really cared about being able to name all the animals of the zoo, and was the sole grantor of Michelin stars across the world".
+Kunzelman highlighted the mechanical use of Volo as an unreliable narrator – "as a character, Volo is brilliant because he is a device through which the designers of the Forgotten Realms can give Dungeon Masters a set of bounds.[...]
 That 'thinks he knows' is crucial, because having Volo write the guide means that he can be wrong.
-From a design perspective, Volo is a way of giving DMs a toolbox that they don’t have to be completely adherent to.
+From a design perspective, Volo is a way of giving DMs a toolbox that they don't have to be completely adherent to.
 Whatever Volo thinks or writes can be slightly off the mark.
 Maybe he only saw a tavern during the daytime.
 Maybe he cut some corners.
 Nesting world design within the subjective opinions of an expansive, world-trotting character with a penchant for embellishment solves a lot of problems and generally makes the job of being a DM a little more fun".